dannykennedy/graphsby/_items/post-krippner-ryan-myth1.md

 We can develop a categorization system which describes several aspects of dreams in this ongoing dialectic.
 A particular dream may include one or more of the aspects outlined below.
 For people who have learned to understand inner events in terms of personal mythology, this can be a useful framework for understanding their dreams.

-• The dream may attempt to strengthen an old, self-limiting myth (particularly when it is challenged) by
+• The dream may attempt to strengthen an old, self-limiting myth (particularly when it is challenged), by:
 <ol type="a">
 <li>emphasizing past experiences which provided evidence for the validity of the old myth;</li>
 <li>resolving conflicts between the old myth and daily experiences through the assimilation of these experiences into the structure of the old myth</li>